Info and Instructions for the PlayoffComputer app

 there are scenarios in which a team may be in an unresolved tie for both the division and wildcard.

-- The approximate odds will be skewed if tie-games were factored in.
+- The approximate odds will be skewed if tie-games were factored in as a tie-game has to be calculated as being

 that spot cannot be determined yet.